-Find out the latest information about missed collections here.
+Find out the latest information about missed black bin, green bin and burgundy bin collections here.

 If the information you're after isn't listed, please contact our Clean and Green hotline - details below - or use our Online Form to report a missed collection.

 Please note: There is currently heavy snow forecast for Thursday 29 January 2015.

 If your black or burgundy bin is scheduled to be emptied on Thursday, your collection may be affected by the possible adverse weather and road conditions.
 If your bin is due to be emptied on Thursday, please ensure your bin is presented for 7am on collection day, as the crew may arrive earlier than usual.